Jean-Gilles Malliarakis

-Jean-Gilles Malliarakis (born 22 June 1944 in Paris) is a French far-right politician and writer.
+Jean-Gilles Malliarakis (22 June 1944 – 7 December 2025) was a French far-right politician and writer.

-Biography
+Life and career

 Early far-right activism

-Jean-Gilles Malliarakis is the son of Greek painter 'Mayo' (Antoine Malliarakis) and of a French mother.
+Jean-Gilles Malliarakis was the son of Greek painter 'Mayo' (Antoine Malliarakis) and of a French mother.
 He grew up in an intellectual, artistic background, as his father was a friend of Jacques Prévert and Albert Camus.
-He has said that he became strongly anti-communist at the age of 15 after seeing a play written by Camus and based on Dostoevsky's Demons.
+He said that he became strongly anti-communist at the age of 15 after seeing a play written by Camus and based on Dostoevsky's Demons.
 While still a teenager, he began frequenting far-right groups.
 Malliarakis became close to Action française and Jeune Nation, and eventually joined the student movement Occident in 1964, alongside French political figures such as future government members Alain Madelin, Gérard Longuet, Patrick Devedjian and future National Front executive François Duprat.
 He eventually stopped frequenting Occident in 1966 and was formally expelled from the group the next year.

 Whilst a student at Sciences Po, he created his own movement, Action nationaliste, which was classified as neofascist.
 In 1969, he organized a meeting at Sciences Po celebrating the 50th anniversary of the Fasci Italiani di Combattimento's founding by Mussolini.
 In May of that year, he was arrested after a left-wing student was grievously wounded during a fight between student activist groups.
 Malliarakis, who had been knocked out during the fight, was found unconscious by police forces and put in detention.
 He was eventually freed three weeks later.

-In 1970, he took part to the founding meeting of the neo-fascist group Ordre Nouveau.
-Afterwards, he left frontline politics for a few years, and resurfaced in the a few years later in the mid-1970s when he bought the bookstore owned by far-right journalist Henry Coston and his wife.
+In 1970, he took part in the founding meeting of the neo-fascist group Ordre Nouveau.
+Afterwards, he left frontline politics for a few years, and resurfaced a few years later in the mid-1970s when he bought the bookstore owned by far-right journalist Henry Coston and his wife.
 His shop, the "Librairie française", became a notorious venue for the radical right in Paris.
 At the same time, he joined the Groupe action jeunesse (GAJ), a movement which advocated solidarist and anticapitalist positions and a "third way" between communism and capitalism.
 In 1979, the GAJ was renamed Mouvement nationaliste révolutionnaire (MNR).
 Malliarakis advocated at that time "national revolutionary" positions.
 Historian Pierre Milza described his positions as somewhat similar to Mussolini's early left-wing fascism and Georges Valois's interwar Faisceau.